 What Estate Planning Documents Do I Need?

 Whether you need a will, revocable trust, irrevocable trust, testamentary trust, life insurance trust, or supplemental needs trust depends on your particular situation and your goals.
-At Holly Lynch Law, we will sit down with you and find out what is important to you and determine the best way to accomplish your goals, whether they be protecting your assets, providing for your minor children after your death, ensuring that your personal property and real estate go to your loved ones, or avoiding an expensive probate process.
+At Holly Lynch Law, we will sit down with you and find out what is important to you and determine the best way to accomplish your goals, whether they be protecting your assets, providing for your minor children after your death, ensuring that your personal property and real estate go to your loved ones, minimizing estate taxes upon your death, or avoiding an expensive probate process.

 Everyone should have a will, and if you have minor children, it is even more critical that you have one, as it provides for who will take care of them if you and your spouse die.
 Drafting a will is one of the most basic things a person can do to ensure that his or her estate goes where he or she wants it to go.
 It also designates who will administer the will, and courts give priority to person(s) named in the will.

-In Massachusetts, if a person dies without a will (intestate), that person’s estate will pass according to a statutory scheme.
-This statutory disposition may be inconsistent with a person’s wishes, but with a will, you can customize your provisions so that what you have goes to exactly whom you want it to, and in quantities that you determine, not the Commonwealth.
+In Massachusetts and New Hampshire, if a person dies without a will (intestate), that person’s estate will pass according to a statutory scheme.
+This statutory disposition may be inconsistent with a person’s wishes, but with a will, you can customize your provisions so that what you have goes to exactly whom you want it to, and in quantities that you determine, not distant relatives or the Commonwealth.

 There are several reasons to have a trust, but not everyone needs a trust.
 Revocable (living) trusts take property out of the probate estate, allowing for a smoother transition upon your death.
-Because they are not recorded, they also take your property out of the public records, giving you some privacy over your estate.
+This is especially important in New Hampshire, where probate administration usually requires the executor to furnish a bond.
+Because they are not recorded, trusts also take your property out of the public records, giving you some privacy over your estate.
 Revocable trusts also govern how your children or other beneficiaries will receive their inheritances, according to terms that you choose.

-Irrevocable trusts protect your assets by taking them out of your estate completely, which helps eliminate or lower estate taxes and enables one to qualify for government benefits.
+Irrevocable trusts protect your assets by taking them out of your estate completely, which helps eliminate or lower estate taxes (which is important in Massachusetts) and enables one to qualify for government benefits.
 They also protect assets from creditors.
 And although you do cede control of your assets, you can still receive income from an irrevocable trust.
 And irrevocable life insurance trusts (ILITs) keep the proceeds of life insurance death benefits out of the estate, thus lowering or eliminating estate taxes.

 Testamentary trusts are created within the will and are good planning tools for older couples who may require nursing home care at some point in the future.
 The assets from the will when one spouse dies create a testamentary trust for the survivor spouse that is out of that survivor spouse’s estate and control, making them inaccessible and enabling the spouse to qualify for government benefits.